LivelyDismay/Learn-To-Mod/lessons/DynDOLOD 3.0 and Grass Cache.md

 #### Enabling advanced mode (Optional)

+  - *Note: This portion isn't totally necessary as you can press the advanced button when DynDOLOD opens.
+I prefer to not have to press that button so set it in the ini file.*

-To enable grass cache, you need to edit a line in the `DynDOLOD_SSE.ini` file.
+If you want to have DynDOLOD start in advanced mode each time and not have to press the advanced button, you need to edit a line in the `DynDOLOD_SSE.ini` file.
 Navigate to where your DynDOLOD is located, open up the `Edit Scripts` folder, and then the DynDOLOD folder.
 Open the `DynDOLOD_SSE.ini` file and change the following lines:
 `Wizard=0`

 Save the .ini file and reopen MO2.

-  - *Note: This portion isn't totally necessary as you can press the advanced button when DynDOLOD opens.
-I prefer to not have to press that button so set it in ini file.*

 #### Generation